-Intel, NetBurst, and Pentium are trademarks or registered trademarks of Intel Corporation in the United States, other countries, or both.
+Intel, Pentium, NetBurst, and Extreme are trademarks of Intel Corporation in the United States, other countries, or both.

-Microsoft, Windows, and Windows NT are registered trademarks of Microsoft Corporation in the United States, other countries, or both.
+Microsoft, Windows, and Windows NT are trademarks of Microsoft Corporation in the United States, other countries, or both.

 Other company, product, and service names may be trademarks or service marks of others.